Manage Energy on Your Network

 View energy consumption of network devices

 Catalyst Center allows you to assess the energy consumption of network devices.
-This assessment is crucial for you to manage operational costs and reduce environmental impact.
+Use this assessment to manage operational costs and reduce environmental impact.

-Factors that affect energy consumption in network devices:
+The factors that affect energy consumption in network devices include:

-• Device Type: Switches, routers, Access Points (APs), and other Power over Ethernet (PoE) devices, each with different energy requirements.
+• Device Type: Switches, routers, APs, and other PoE devices, each having different energy requirements.

-• Usage Patterns: Devices that run at full capacity or under significant load typically consume more energy.
+• Usage Patterns: Devices operating at full capacity or under significant load typically consume more energy.

 • Environmental Conditions: Operating temperature and humidity can affect energy usage.